 1. All professional or ethical complaints must be submitted directly to the RBT’s Responsible Certificant.

-2. If the Responsible Certificant determines there is an immediate threat of harm to the consumer or another person present in the service-delivery setting, the Responsible Certificant shall immediately file a Notice of Alleged Violation in order to report the matter to the BACB.
-The requirement to report the matter to the BACB is in addition to all other ethical obligations of the Responsible Certificant including, but not limited to, taking immediate corrective action to ensure no additional threat of harm to the client, mandatory reporting to appropriate authorities, and following relevant agency or employer procedures.
+2. If the Responsible Certificant determines there is an immediate threat of harm to the consumer or another person present in the service-delivery setting, the Responsible Certificant shall address all ethical obligations including, but not limited to, taking immediate corrective action to ensure no additional threat of harm to the client, mandatory reporting to appropriate authorities, and following relevant agency or employer procedures.
+The Responsible Certificate should immediately file a Notice of Alleged Violation to the BACB.
 When reporting the matter to the BACB, the Responsible Certificant should identify all corrective actions taken.

 Upon receipt of a complaint under this clause, the BACB shall immediately convene a Review Committee comprised of three current or former BACB Directors to determine if immediate action is needed to address the underlying reason for the complaint.
 In rare instances, an immediate and temporary suspension of RBT status may be issued.
 Any RBT reviewed under this provision shall receive notice of the allegation(s) and be given an opportunity to respond.
 In the event of an immediate and temporary suspension, the Review Committee will seek to meet ASAP (no longer than 30 days) to conduct a full review of the matter.
 To the extent practical, all other provisions and procedures as outlined in the Compliance Code, including the appeal procedures, shall apply to RBT review under this clause of this policy.
 The Review Committee’s decision will be forwarded to the Responsible Certificant.
 The Responsible Certificant shall be given notice of any sanction(s).

-3. An RBT or applicant for the RBT credential must report directly to his or her Responsible Certificant AND the the BACB any matter that falls under section 10.02 of the Compliance Code.
+3. An RBT or applicant for the RBT credential must report directly to his or her Responsible Certificant AND the the BACB any matter that falls under section 10.02 of the Compliance Code (Self-Reporting)